doug-holtsinger/WirelessSensor/README.md

 The Raspberry Pi3B is able to receive the Euler angles from the Nordic chip over Bluetooth LE, and to visualize the orientation using the Pi graphics by displaying a primitive 3D cube.
 The response time is very good.
 The calibration and control panel GUI on the Raspberry Pi operates correctly but still needs a lot of improvement.

-The IMU is no longer available from Adafruit, however I am looking into a replacement IMU with an I2C interface that would have the same or better performance and functionality.
+The IMU is not currently available from Adafruit, however I am looking into adding support for a more readily available IMU with an I2C interface that would have the same or better performance and functionality.

 # Hardware Requirements